How Does Slow Breathing Lower Blood Pressure?

 However, it can be tricky to sustain your breathing at a slow and regular pace if you’re not used to it.

 To make it easier, you can listen to guided slow breathing tracks.
 These are tracks with breathing prompts which you can just breathe along in time to.

 You can listen to samples of ours here: Breathe Slow audio samples

 Guided slow breathing to lower blood pressure

 Our Breathe Slow collection consists of five sets of four tracks with breathing prompts for different breathing paces.
 The whole set is available to buy as digital downloads.

 The fastest is 10 breaths per minute (that’s ten breaths in, ten breaths out).
 The others are 8, 6, 5, and 4 per minute.
 So you can gradually work your way down to slower breathing rates as you get more used to it.
 Generally, the more slowly you breathe, the deeper the relaxation you can access.

 For each breathing pace there are four different tracks.
 Three of them have different types of background music so you can choose what you feel like listening to.
 Studies show listening to music can also help reduce stress and blood pressure.
 The fourth track is only the breathing prompts.
 So you can listen to them on their own or play your own music in the background.

-This is an easy-to-follow step-by-step guide to lowering your blood pressure through changes in your diet and lifestyle.
-There are many foods and drinks which help lower blood pressure as well as many activities and relaxation techniques.
-The book gives handy tips on how to easily integrate these into your daily life for maximum blood pressure reduction.
+This is an easy-to-follow step-by-step guide to lowering your blood pressure through changes in your lifestyle.
+There are many foods and drinks which help lower blood pressure as well as various activities and relaxation techniques.
+The book gives tips on how to easily integrate these into your daily life for maximum blood pressure reduction.

-Just click on the picture for more information on the book.
-Or click here to buy the Breathe Slow audio tracks (with the book included).
+Click on the picture for more information on the book or click here for more information on the Breathe Slow audio tracks.